 Injuries: 1 Fatal,1 Serious.

-The accident airplane was observed to enter a near vertical climb shortly after liftoff on a southerly heading.
-The airplane continued in the near-vertical climb to about 300 feet above the ground before turning to the left and entering a nose-down descent toward the runway.
-One witnesses described the aerobatic maneuver as a wingover or a hammerhead.
+The accident airplane was observed entering a near-vertical climb shortly after taking off from the private airstrip.
+The airplane continued in the near-vertical climb to about 300 feet above the ground before it turned to the left and entered a nose-down descent toward the runway.
+One witness described the aerobatic maneuver as a wingover or a hammerhead.
 Another witness stated that the airplane appeared to stall at the apex of the vertical climb, before it entered the left turn and nose-down descent.
 The same witness reported hearing the engine operate at a high speed during the descent.
 Several witnesses noted that the airplane impacted the grass runway as it was recovering from the dive.
 Given the witness statements, and that the pilot reported completing two flights earlier in the day during which he had performed aerobatic maneuvers near the private airstrip, the airplane likely stalled while the pilot was performing the maneuver.
 The pilot reported having no recollection of the accident flight besides performing an uneventful takeoff.
 A postaccident examination of the airframe and engine revealed no evidence of mechanical malfunctions or failures that would have precluded normal operation.

 Index for Jun2011 | Index of months